Duke: Yeah, but after 12 fucking years, it should be.

 Duke Nukem Forever is, for all intents and purposes, two things.

-- On one hand, it's a first-person shooter that continues the famous saga of Duke Nukem.
-It jumped back and forth between Development Hell and actual production for around 15 years.
+- On one hand, it's a first-person shooter and the fourth main installment in the famous saga of Duke Nukem, known for jumping back and forth between Development Hell and actual production for around 15 years, holding the Guinness World Record for the longest development period for any video game until it was surpassed by Beyond Good & Evil 2.

-- On the other hand, it's become an industry-wide Running Gag when talking about Vapor Ware.
-While the game was still in production, it was frequently used as a punchline in the same way as "when pigs fly" or "when hell freezes over", thanks to its constant delays and "When It's Done" release date set by its original developers.
+- On the other hand, the extensive timeline of its completion made it an industry-wide Running Gag when talking about Vapor Ware.
+While the game was still in production, it was frequently used as a punchline in the same way as "when pigs fly" or "when hell freezes over", thanks to its constant delays and its original developers' assertion that it would be released "When It's Done"; the gaming equivalent of Chinese Democracy, if you will.

-Against all odds, it finally became available on June 14th, 2011 for Xbox 360, PlayStation 3, and PC on DVD or via Steam, just in time for Duke's 20th anniversary.
-The Hail to the Icons Parody Pack was released on October 11th as the game's first DLC pack.
-It includes four new maps, each making fun of an iconic FPS series with a parody-weapon based on said series, and three new game modes.
+Against all odds, the game was finally released on June 14, 2011 for Xbox 360, PlayStation 3, and PC on DVD or via Steam, just in time for Duke's 20th anniversary.
+The Hail to the Icons Parody Pack was released on October 11 as the game's first DLC pack.
+It includes four new maps, each making fun of an iconic FPS series with a parody weapon based on said series, and three new game modes.
 A second DLC pack titled "The Doctor Who Cloned Me", released in December 2011, has a smaller campaign taking place right after DNF's ending which gives proper closure to the story along with four new multiplayer maps.

 Duke Nukem Forever provides examples of: